SWPhantom/Rainus/README.md

 Essentially, it's a device that closes a circuit.
 The ones we currently have use an RJ12 6p6c connector, and the Rainus is (unfortunately) built around it.

 Generally speaking, though, the Rainus Does A Thing when a circuit is closed.

+## Setup
+1. Follow the setup steps on the (LilyGO Github page for the T-OI-PLUS board)[https://github.com/Xinyuan-LilyGO/LilyGo-T-OI-PLUS]
+1. Connect a Rainus to the computer with a USB-C cable (make sure it can transfer data... many don't...)
+1. If using ArduinoIDE, open the Serial Monitor and set the BAUD rate to 9600
+1. At the top, select a `wusb...` entry in the connected devices and set the device to `TTGO T-OI PLUS RISC-V ESP32-C3`
+1. Upload the Rainus.ino file and look at the Serial Monitor.
+You should see Rainus chatter!

 ### Steps of Operation
 * An external device connects VCC to a pin.
 * Rainus wakes up from a deep sleep